Knowing our customers makes us a reliable partner

 - an officer who is at least a general in the military

-The person is politically exposed if he/she holds or has held a significant public position within one year.
-Such a person’s inner circle (e.g. spouse, children, parents, business partners) of a politically exposed person is also considered politically exposed.
-This does not, however, mean that we ask for our customers’ political opinions.
+A person is politically exposed if he/she holds or has held an important public function within one year.
+The inner circle (e.g. spouse, children, parents, business partners) of a politically exposed person is also considered politically exposed.

 We accept the following identity documents: